kevinxu48/Data-410-Project-4/index.md

 18.822660433997175

-Thus, using Hyperopt to tune the hyperparameters for LightGBM Regression, we obtained a cross-validated MSE of 18.822660433997175, which is compared to our repeated boosting function.
+Thus, using Hyperopt to tune the hyperparameters for LightGBM Regression, we obtained a cross-validated MSE of 18.822660433997175, which is significantly better than the values obtained from our repeated boosting function of about 31.4.
+Now we will compare these results to XGBoost, which was the clear winner in Project 3.

 ## XGBoost
 ## Hyperparameter tuning